FOR PATIENTS

 Closer to the start date of the training, you will receive an email from CE-Go, the platform on which it is run.
 This will direct you to your personal attendee dashboard and provide further course access details.
 Look out for an email from support@ce-go.com and support@ceactivities.com.

-1. Are there group rates available for the PRT training?
+Are there group rates available for the Pain Reprocessing Therapy training?

 Yes!
 If you are signing up with a group, please get in touch with us at info@painreprocessingtherapy.com so that we can provide you with a discounted rate.